Brian Harvey

-Brian Lee Harvey (born 8 August 1974) is a British singer from London.
-He was the lead singer of pop group East 17.
-The later incarnation of the band, E-17, had two top 20 singles on the UK Singles Chart between 1998 and 1999, with the album Resurrection peaking within the top 50 of the UK Albums Chart.
-After leaving E-17, Harvey signed a record deal with Edel Records and had two singles released in 2001, "Straight Up (No Bends)" and "Loving You (Ole Ole Ole)".
+Brian Lee Harvey (born 8 August 1974) is an English singer from London.
+He was the lead vocalist of the pop boy band East 17.
+The later incarnation of the band, E-17, had two top 20 singles on the UK singles chart between 1998 and 1999, with their fourth studio album Resurrection peaking within the top 50 of the UK Albums Chart.
+After leaving E-17, Harvey signed a recording contract with Edel Records and had two singles released in 2001, "Straight Up (No Bends)" and "Loving You (Ole Ole Ole)".

 Career

 Harvey's vocal style emulated R&B and new jack swing vocalists from the United States.
 His vocals put him into a position of the group's frontman, or main member, which was shared with the group's creator, songwriter, instrumentalist, rapper and singer Tony Mortimer.

-In 1997, Harvey was sacked from East 17 after making comments in a radio interview that appeared to condone the use of the drug ecstasy, causing an uproar in the press and the matter being raised in the Parliament of the United Kingdom.
+In 1997, Harvey was sacked from East 17 after making comments in a radio interview that appeared to condone the use of the drug ecstasy, in which he claimed to have taken 12 pills in one night, causing an uproar in the press and the matter being raised by Member of Parliament Barry Legg during Prime Minister's Questions.
 Mortimer left East 17 several months later.
 Harvey eventually rejoined the group under the rebranded name of E-17.
 As E-17, the group had two top 20 singles on the UK Singles Chart between 1998 and 1999, with the album Resurrection reaching the UK Top 50.

 In 2000, Harvey collaborated with True Steppers with the song "True Step Tonight" featuring Donell Jones, which peaked at number 26 on the UK Singles Chart.

 After E-17, he signed a record deal with Edel Records and had two singles released in 2001, "Straight Up (No Bends)" (No. 26 UK) and "Loving You (Ole Ole Ole)" (No. 20 UK).

-In 2004, Harvey appeared in the fourth series of "I'm A Celebrity...Get Me Out Of Here!".
-Harvey walked out of the jungle after six days due to the passing of his grandmother.
+In 2004, Harvey appeared in the fourth series of I'm A Celebrity...Get Me Out Of Here!
+Harvey left the show after six days.

 On 17 March 2007, Harvey performed a song entitled "I Can" for Making Your Mind Up, the United Kingdom's national final for the Eurovision Song Contest.
 The song was written by singer Conner Reeves.
 Harvey was eliminated after the first round of voting and the eventual winners were Scooch.

 In 2014, he released a new single, "Invisible".

-In 2019, Harvey was making music with rapper Cryptik Soul.
-He was featured in the songs "A Ghetto Luv Story" and "Bang 'Em Up" on Cryptik Soul's album Killer's Blood.
-The album was supported by the singles "Come & Save Me" and "Bang 'Em Up".
+In 2019, he was making music with rapper Cryptik Soul.
+He was featured in the song "A Ghetto Luv Story" on Cryptik Soul's album Killer's Blood.
+The album was supported by the singles "Come & Save Me" and "Bang 'Em Up" which also featured Harvey.